 Filed: June 30, 2011

-The server then determines, in accordance with the search query and television program related information for television programs available at a location associated with the electronic device during a specific time window, a television program currently being displayed in proximity to the electronic device, wherein the television program related information includes program descriptions for a plurality of television programs being broadcast for the associated location.
+The server then determines, under the search query and television program-related information for television programs available at a location associated with the electronic device during a specific time window, a television program currently being displayed in proximity to the electronic device, wherein the television program-related information includes program descriptions for a plurality of television programs being broadcast for the associated location.

 We do know that Google Now can listen to TV and identify shows that are presently on: